 - complete all FAFSA-related requirements (such as verification) by June 1.

 - Students may receive a maximum of eight full-time semester grants.

-- Temple University employee dependents receiving Tuition Remission are not eligible to receive the Temple University grant (TUG).
+- Temple University employee dependents receiving tuition remission are not eligible to receive the Temple University Grant (TUG).

-These additional sources of funding can impact your current financial aid funding offer and eligibility.
-TUG may have to be reduced or eliminated due to the additional resources you an initial aid offer.
+- These additional sources of funding can impact your current financial aid funding offer and eligibility.
+TUG may have to be reduced or eliminated due to the additional resources reported to SFS after the aid offer is issued.